Jürgen Klopp's Borussia Dortmund were the last team not named Bayern Munich to win the Bundesliga. - © Imago

 Wolfsburg, 2008/09

 A 4-2 loss at Bayern on Matchday 9 - the first of three defeats in five games - left the Wolves ninth.
-They were still in that position on Matchday 13, but with only five wins from 13 matches - and trailing leaders Bayer Leverkusen and Hoffenheim by nine points - becoming German champions seemed an unrealistic prospect.
+They were still in that position on Matchday 13, but with only five wins from 13 matches - and trailing leaders Bayer Leverkusen and Hoffenheim by nine points - becoming champions seemed an unrealistic prospect.
 All the more so at that halfway stage, when their position in the table and gap to joint-leaders Hoffenheim and Bayern remained the same.

 The Wolves were a different animal after the winter break, however.
 They won 10 games in a row from Matchday 19 on - including a decisive 5-1 home hammering of Jürgen Klinsmann’s Bayern on Matchday 26.
 That rout - featuring a famous backheeled goal from Brazilian attacker Grafite - put Wolfsburg top of the standings on goal difference.

-In the two games after that Sascha Riether and Grafite both got a winner with five minutes to go - at Borussia Mönchengladbach and at home to Leverkusen respectively - to make sure Wolfsburg built on that victory over their title rivals.
+In the two games after that, Sascha Riether and Grafite both got a winner with five minutes to go - at Borussia Mönchengladbach and at home to Leverkusen respectively - to make sure Wolfsburg built on that victory over their title rivals.

 With three games to go, Magath’s men had Bayern - now coched by Jupp Heynckes - behind them on goal difference.
 They finished in emphatic style, though, scoring 13 goals in wins over Dortmund (3-0), Hannover (0-5) and Werder Bremen (5-1).